Symptoms and Signs of Alcohol Addiction: Am I Addicted to Alcohol?

 People with an AUD are often advised to start the treatment process with medically managed detox to help them eradicate alcohol (and any other substances) from their body safely.
-Depending on the severity of the alcohol withdrawal—which is dependent on several factors including how much and for how long alcohol was misused—withdrawal can cause dangerous complications, such as seizures.7 During detox, individuals receive medications, support, and supervision to monitor their condition and help them stay as comfortable as possible as they return to a medically-stable state.7
+Depending on the severity of the alcohol withdrawal—which is dependent on several factors including how much and for how long alcohol was misused—alcohol withdrawal can cause dangerous complications, such as seizures.7 During detox, individuals receive medications, support, and supervision to monitor their condition and help them stay as comfortable as possible as they return to a medically-stable state.7

 Detox alone, however, is typically not sufficient for sustained recovery.
 It’s often the first step in a more comprehensive treatment plan that helps individuals address and work on the underlying issues that led or contributed to the addiction.7 Treatment may involve:13

 - Medications.
 Taking medications such as naltrexone, acamprosate, and disulfiram can aid in curbing the desire to drink and avoid relapse.

 - Behavioral therapies.
 Engaging in behavioral therapies, such as cognitive-behavioral therapy (CBT), fosters the facilitation of changes to the thoughts and behaviors that contribute to problem drinking and alcohol misuse.